 It seems that you can’t turn on the television or scroll through social media without seeing an advertisement for improving your credit score.
-While it’s clear that credit scores are important, it’s less clear why — and exactly what a credit score is.
+While it’s clear that credit scores are important, it’s less clear why and why they matter.

-Here’s some things to know about credit scores, including how you can find yours.
+Here’s what you need to know about credit scores, including how you can find yours.

 What is a credit score?